 Table 13 lists the current capacities of each water system function.
-It also presents an estimate of the capacity in the existing system that is available for growth.
+It also presents an estimate of the total capacity in the existing system and the unused capacity in the existing system that is available for growth.
 The assumption in this table is that one SFE requires 400 gallons of water per day for source of supply, treatment and storage on an average day basis and 540 gallons of water per day for pumping, transmission and distribution.
+Building capacities are based off of total square footage.
 Capacity in SFEs includes assumptions of peaking factors provided by the Engineering Manager and Public Works Design Guidelines.
 Peak day requirements are 2.2 times the average requirements of 400 gpd.
 Peak hour requirements are 5.5 times the average of 540 gpd.
+Used capacity is calculated by taking the actual max day for supply, treatment and storage and peak hour for pumping, transmission and distribution and calculating the used SFEs using the same peaking factors.
+Unused capacity is the projected total available capacity minus the used capacity.